 - 8.1 Co-Cultivation with Mus dunni Cells (30201) - 8.1.1 Mus dunni cells alone served as the negative control and were run in parallel with the test article for 14 days.
-Three aliquots (3 x 2.0 mL) of the conditioned medium were reserved as a time zero ( $T_0$ ) time point for testing in the PG4 S+L- assay. - 8.1.2 Three aliquots (3 x 2.0 mL) of the test article supernatant were reserved as a time zero ( $T_0$ ) time point for testing in the PG4 S+L- assay. - 8.1.3 Equal numbers of the Mus dunni cells $(5x10^5$ cells) and the test article cells $(5x10^5$ cells) were mixed to initiate the co-cultivation. - 8.1.4 Positive controls were established last, using viral amphotropic murine retrovirus stocks (A-MuLV) inoculated with 100 FFU. - 8.1.5 All cultures were plated in a suitable growth medium supplemented with fetal bovine serum and antibiotics and maintained at 37±2°C with 5±2% CO2 humidified atmosphere. - 8.1.6 Cultures were passaged on days 6 and 12 post inoculation.
+Three by 2.0 mL aliquots of the conditioned medium were reserved as a time zero (T_0) time point for testing in the PG4 S+L- assay. - 8.1.2 Three by 2.0 mL aliquots of the test article supernatant were reserved as a time zero (T_0) time point for testing in the PG4 S+L- assay. - 8.1.3 Equal numbers of the Mus dunni cells $(5x10^5$ cells) and the test article cells $(5x10^5$ cells) were mixed to initiate the co-cultivation. - 8.1.4 Positive controls were established last, using viral amphotropic murine retrovirus stocks (A-MuLV) inoculated with 100 FFU. - 8.1.5 All cultures were plated in a suitable growth medium supplemented with fetal bovine serum and antibiotics and maintained at 37±2°C with 5±2% CO2 humidified atmosphere. - 8.1.6 Cultures were passaged on days 6 and 12 post inoculation.
 The negative cultures were handled first, followed by the test article cultures, and finally the positive controls.

 - 8.1.7 Cell culture supernatants were collected post passage two from the negative control, test article, and positive control cultures on day 14.
-The supernatants were frozen at -60°C or below until tested. - 8.2 PG4 S+L- Assay (30165) - 8.2.1 The PG4 cells were set up 1 day prior to inoculation.
+The supernatants were tested immediately. - 8.2 PG4 S+L- Assay (30165) - 8.2.1 The PG4 cells were set up 1 day prior to inoculation.
 The cells were set up in 6-well plates using media containing polybrene to increase viral uptake. - 8.2.2 On the day of inoculation, the cells were inoculated (0.5 mL per well), starting first with the assay negative controls plates, which were inoculated with Eagle's Minimum Essential Medium (EMEM). - 8.2.3 The co-cultivation samples were added, 0.5mL per well, in triplicate starting first with the negatives and test article.
-The co-cultivation samples were inoculated at dilutions (in EMEM) to reduce toxic effects: negative ( $T_0$ and PP2) at 1:2, and Test article ( $T_0$ and PP2) at 1:2.
-The A-MuLV co-cultivation test samples were added at three dilutions 1:10, 1:100 and 1:1,000. - 8.2.4 The assay positive control (A-MuLV) was inoculated onto PG4 S+L- cells, utilizing a few dilutions of the virus (1:1,000 and 1:10,000). - 8.2.5 After incubation, the inoculum was removed, and the cells were fed with fresh media and incubated at $37\pm2^{\circ}$ C in a $5\pm2\%$ CO2 atmosphere. - 8.2.6 On days 1 and 4 after the inoculation, the cultures were fed with fresh media.
-The negative cultures were fed first, followed by the test article samples, and finally the positive cultures. - 8.2.7 The plates were read on day 5, when the negative cultures were confluent.
+The co-cultivation samples were inoculated at dilutions (in EMEM) to reduce toxic effects: negative (T_0 and PP2) at 1:2, Test article (T_0 and PP2) at 1:2.
+The A-MuLV co-cultivation test samples were added at three dilutions 1:10, 1:100 and 1:1,000. - 8.2.4 The assay positive control (A-MuLV) was inoculated onto PG4 S+L- cells, utilizing a few dilutions of the virus (1:1,000 and 1:10,000). - 8.2.5 After incubation, the inoculum was removed, and the cells were fed with fresh media and incubated at 37±2°C in a 5±2% CO2 atmosphere. - 8.2.6 On days 1 and 4 after the inoculation, the cultures were fed with fresh media.
+The negative cultures were fed first, followed by the test article samples, and finally the positive cultures. - 8.2.7 The plates were read on day 6, when the negative cultures were confluent.
 All samples were read on the same day.
 The data was presented as focus forming units (FFU) per well and reported as the average FFU/mL for 3 wells.